ada-ac2/swap-meet/README.md

 - `Vendor` objects have an instance method named `get_by_category`
   - This method takes one argument: a string, representing a category
   - This method returns a list of objects in the inventory with that category
+  - If there are no items in the `inventory` that match the category argument, the method returns an empty list

 - `Vendor`s have a method named `get_best_by_category`, which will get the item with the best condition in a certain category
   - It takes one argument: a string that represents a category